WheteThunger/MonumentAddons/README.md

 This will do several things.
 - It spawns the entity where you are aiming.
 - It spawns the entity at all other identical monuments (for example, at every gas station) using the correct relative position and rotation for those monuments.
-- It saves this information in the plugin data file, so that the entity can be respawned when the plugin is reloaded, when the server is restarted, or when the server is wiped, even if using a new map seed (don't worry, this works perfectly).
+- It saves this information in the plugin data file, so that the entity can be respawned when the plugin is reloaded, when the server is restarted, or when the server is wiped, even if using a new map seed (don't worry, this works well as long as the monuments don't significantly change between Rust updates).

 ## Permissions